joaopelisson/.NET6_WebAPI/README.md

 - Section 7 - Configuration data (different environments)
 - Section 8 - Installing SQL Server as a container with docker
 - Section 9 - Entity Framework Core
-- Section 10 - Saving entities in the database (in dev...)
+- Section 10 - Saving entities in the database
+- Section 11 - Next steps of the course (in dev...)